College of Nursing

 NURSE 3940 Leadership and Management for Professional Nursing: 3 semester hours

-NURSE 4015 Professional Nursing Adult and Elder Care II: 5 semester hours
+NURSE 4015 Care of the Adult Client II: Chronic and Complex Care: 5 semester hours

-NURSE 4035 Nursing Care of Children: Infancy to Adolescence: 4 semester hours
+NURSE 4035 Care of Children and Families: 5 semester hours

-NURSE 4040 Community-Based Clinical Education III: 1 semester hour
+NURSE 4040 Community-Based Clinical Education II: 1 semester hour

-Prerequisites: NURSE 3090.
-This seminar course is designed for the third-semester clinical student to synthesize and apply concepts of community-based clinical education utilizing a project focus process, building on knowledge gained from Level I and Level II.
+Prerequisite(s): NURSE 3090, and concurrent enrollment in NURSE 4020 and NURSE 4030.
+This seminar course is designed for clinical students to synthesize and apply concepts of community-based clinical education utilizing a project focus process, building on knowledge gained from Level I and Level II.
 Students will begin to synthesize their agency placement and the role that it plays in health promotion, the levels of disease prevention, environmental health, professional nursing roles, and interprofessional collaboration in various community settings.
 Emphasis is on health promotion, risk reduction, and disease management across the lifespan.
 Students will be expected to successfully complete an additional 20 hours of service experience with the same community organization, self-reflective exercises as well as online discussions to debrief and synthesize learning.

-NURSE 4045 Nursing Care of the Childbearing Patient-Family System: 4 semester hours
+NURSE 4045 Care of Women and Childbearing Families: 5 semester hours

 NURSE 4060 Synthesis of Concepts in Professional Nursing: 4 semester hours